husikl/asar_hybrid_tmp/README.md

 ## Overview

-This repository houses action servers controlling two 7DoF manipulators and simulation environments dedicated to suturing tasks.
-This work is an integral part of a research paper entitled "A Hybrid Framework Combining Task-Motion Planning and Dynamic Behavior Trees for Minimally Invasive Surgery".
+This repository contains action servers to control two 7DoF manipulators and simulation environments for suturing tasks.
+The work is a component of a research paper titled "A Hybrid Framework Combining Task-Motion Planning and Dynamic Behavior Trees for Minimally Invasive Surgery".

 ![Multi-Throw Suturing Example](gifs/dbt.gif)